marianol/6502Emu/docs/user-guide.md

 ## Introduction

-The 6502 Emulator v1.0 is a cycle-accurate emulator designed for homebrew computer development.
+The 6502 Emulator v1.2 is a cycle-accurate emulator designed for homebrew computer development.
 It provides:

-- Accurate 6502/65C02 CPU emulation using the fake6502 core
+- **Complete 6502/65C02 CPU emulation** using the improved MyLittle6502 core
+- **All 151 official 6502 opcodes** - no more "unknown opcode" errors
+- **Accurate cycle timing** for all instructions
+- **Dual-mode architecture** - native C implementation with TypeScript fallback
 - Configurable memory mapping for RAM, ROM, and I/O
 - Peripheral simulation (68B50 ACIA, 65C22 VIA)
-- Comprehensive debugging tools
+- Comprehensive debugging tools with reliable breakpoint detection
 - CC65 toolchain compatibility
 - Performance profiling and optimization